The Latest Happenings in my World

 In the making of a leadlight the final stage is to putty the gap between the glass and the lead with a glazing compound making them waterproof and binding the whole fabric together.
 Many studios use a slurry method to achieve this but effective clean-up is crucial with such a method and often this doesn't happen.
 Such was the case with the St James windows.
 When they were rebuilt sometime in the 1970's whoever applied the slurry left large clumps of the stuff adhered to the glass.
 A careful reading of the fired glass paint is required here to distinguish between sludge and the painted decoration hidden beneath.
 Fortunately the paint itself is quite strongly adhered to the glass (not always the case).

-An advantage of having been rebuilt relatively recently is that the lead fabric is quite sound so these windows should provide many more years of good service and the congregation will be able to appreciate their beauty anew once the scaffold comes down in a couple of weeks time.
+An advantage of having been rebuilt relatively recently (ie within maybe 20yrs or so) is that the lead fabric is quite sound so these windows should provide many more years of good service and the congregation will be able to appreciate their beauty anew once the scaffold comes down in a couple of weeks time.

 Subscribe